jckarter/clay/doc/language-reference.md

 In the `__primitives__` module, symbols are provided that, when used as external attributes, set the calling convention used by the function:

 * `AttributeCCall` corresponds to the default C calling convention.
 * `AttributeLLVMCall` uses the native LLVM calling convention.
-This can be used to bind to LLVM intrinsics.
+This can be used to bind to LLVM intrinsics or functions written in other LLVM-based languages.
 * `AttributeStdCall`, `AttributeFastCall`, and `AttributeThisCall` correspond to legacy x86 calling conventions on Windows.

 ### <a name="globalvaluedefinitions"></a>Global value definitions